jgillick/AVR-Libs/MultidropBusProtocol/README.md

  * Start: Two bytes signaling the start of the message.
  * Header: Start of message, flags, destination address, command and length
  * Data: The data for the message
- * End: a 16 bit CRC to validate the message
+ * End: a 16 bit CRC to validate the message (see CRC section for encoding rules)

 A full message would look something like this: